Traore or Rape?

 Traore Action

 The West African cried for action for ages and Traore has given them useful action in a short time.
 Moral rightness carries his day not slavish foreign prescriptions.
 West Africans now believe in the possibility of action not the floweriness and impotence of words.
-The politicians, interested intellectuals and pundits should continue talking.
+The politicians, the interested intellectuals and pundits should continue talking.
 No one is listening anymore.
-Politicians the elites nurse despite their continual catastrophic incompetence and impunity are now like witch-doctors.
+Politicians who nurse the elites despite their continual catastrophic incompetence and impunity are now like witch doctors.
 Yes witch-doctors.
-Nothing more.

 Is it Traore or Rape West Africans need?
-Pie in the sky when you die or pride and bread now?
+Pie in the sky when you die or pride and bread now or sooner than later?

 Takeaway